Essential vitamin K. Vitamin K For strong bones

 • taking very high doses of vitamin A or E.

-Fat absorption is also impaired, resulting in decreased absorption of vitamin K. This condition may result from problems such as celiac disease, cystic fibrosis, bowel or biliary tract disease, or resection of part of the intestine.
+Fat malabsorption also occurs, resulting in decreased absorption of vitamin K. This condition may be the result of problems such as celiac disease, cystic fibrosis, intestinal or biliary tract diseases, or resection of part of the intestine.

-In infants, the tendency to develop vitamin K deficiency is due to several reasons, including:
+Infants are prone to developing vitamin K deficiency for several reasons, including:

-• feeding with breast milk poor in vitamin K
+• feeding breast milk, poor in vitamin K

-• delivery of insufficient amounts of vitamin K across the placenta
+• delivery of insufficient vitamin K through the placenta

-• reduced efficiency of vitamin K use by the infant's liver.
+• reduced efficiency of vitamin K utilization by the infant's liver.

-The main symptom is pathological bleeding.
-You can find them with a cut or bruise.
-In addition, easy bruising, small blood clots under the nails, bleeding of the inner mucous membranes, and black or blood-streaked stools can also be signs of deficiency.
+The main symptom is abnormal bleeding.
+They can be detected by a cut or bruise.
+In addition, signs of deficiency may also include easy bruising, small blood clots under the nails, bleeding of the internal mucous membranes, and black or blood-streaked stools.

-If a baby is suspected of vitamin K deficiency, the doctor will pay attention to bleeding of the umbilical wound, skin, nose, gastrointestinal tract, bleeding of the penis after circumcision, or sudden cerebral hemorrhages - acute serious conditions that threaten the life of the child.
+If a vitamin K deficiency is suspected in an infant, the doctor will pay attention to bleeding from the umbilical wound, skin, nose, gastrointestinal tract, bleeding of the penis after circumcision, or sudden bleeding in the brain - acute severe conditions, life threatening child.

 Diagnostics